 How can I access Courtauld Library resources?

-The Library is now transitioning to a remote service providing students and staff with access to:
+The Library has transitioned to a remote service providing students and staff with access to:

 - The Courtauld’s own collection of online resources

 - Complementary collections of e-journals and online resources available through Senate House Library (SHL), and